k4mien/car-rental-webapp/README.md

-# Carmex
+# Carmex - NodeJS Web App
-This project is simple NodeJS Web App using Rest Api.
+This project is simple NodeJS Web App using REST API.
+It allows to add, edit and delete clients, cars and reservations from the system.

 ## Tech Stack
 * NodeJS